Shawna Caspi – a connector of curious humans – is a singer, a poet, a painter, a fingerstyle guitar player.

 In a world where language is forged as rushed texts and tweets, Toronto-based singer-songwriter Shawna Caspi takes her time crafting lyrics that are poetic and meaningful, often using unusual rhymes and surprising turns of phrase.
 She delights in nuance and detail – the way words sound, the way they’re shaped, the way they roll around on the palate.
 Her songs resonate with stories that are relatable, but told in new and unexpected ways.

 Shawna spent years on the road playing festivals, concert halls, train cars, backyards, and living rooms, drawing energy from shifting landscapes and long drives through Canada and the United States.
 Those solo shows and unpredictable tours taught her how to be flexible and resilient in art and in life.
 Shawna is a skilled guitarist, supporting her warm, clear voice with intricate fingerstyle accompaniment.
-Her strength and versatility as a solo performer shaped how she has shared her music over the past year.
-Accustomed to playing in unconventional spaces, Shawna brought the expressive and engaging experience of her live shows to online concert settings, intimate and unplugged from her dining room table.
 This is music that makes an authentic human connection, that conveys a sense of closeness, of being understood, of feeling less alone.

 After touring her last album relentlessly, Shawna took a break to rest, reflect, and focus on songwriting.
 It was in those moments of stillness and solitude that she confronted her own experience of burnout, anxiety, and struggle with self-worth.
 In working through the shadowy parts of herself, Shawna discovered more ways to practice gratitude and appreciate little victories.
 This process of slowing down and looking inward resulted in her most raw, honest, and personal writing.